 Meet Bradley Hardy

-I am an associate professor in the McCourt School of Public Policy at Georgetown University.
-I am also a Nonresident Senior Fellow in Economic Studies at the Brookings Institution, and hold research affiliate appointments to poverty and inequality research centers at Columbia University, the University of Wisconsin-Madison, the University of Kentucky, Washington University in St. Louis, and the University of Chicago.
+I am a Distinguished Professor in the McCourt School of Public Policy at Georgetown University.
+I am also a Nonresident Senior Fellow in Economic Studies at the Brookings Institution, and hold research affiliate appointments to poverty and inequality research centers at Columbia University, the University of Wisconsin-Madison, the University of Kentucky, and Washington University in St. Louis.
+At Georgetown, I teach courses on microeconomics and public finance.

 Research Highlights